Reinforced Inverse Scattering

 \subsection{Problem Setting}

-Without loss of generality, we assume that the true scatterer $\eta(x)$ is compactly supported in a unit square $\Omega$ centered at the origin, and all the probes are placed on the unit circle in $\mathbb{R}^2$ (containing $\Omega$).
-In a reinforcement learning framework as we describe later, an action $a_t$ decides the location of sensors and the choice of frequencies at time $t$.
-In this case, we discretize the unit sphere $\mathbb{S}^1$ uniformly and define $\sigma^{a_t}\in\mathbb{R}^{360}$ as an indicator vector to specify the location of one sensor. $\sigma^{a_t}$ has only one non-zero entry to indicate the angle of the sensor on a unit sphere $\mathbb{S}^1$.
-In the experiment, we place one sensor on the unit circle in each step until $T$ sensors have been placed, where $T$ is a number decided by user in advance.
-In each step, sensors send out incident waves and receive scattered waves.
-At time $t$, given a group of sensors placed sequentially at $\sigma^{a_i}$ $(i=1,2,\ldots,t-1)$, a new sensor $\sigma^{a_t}$ is added on the unit circle.
-A wave field of frequency $\omega^{a_t}$ is launched from this new sensor and transmits through the domain $\Omega$.
-Then sensors at $\sigma^{a_1}, \ldots,\sigma^{a_t}$ will receive the scattered wave.
-Each sensor is not only a source but also a receiver.
-We denote the receiver set at time $t$ as $\mathcal{R}^{a_{t}}$ and the source set at time $t$ as $\Sigma^{a_{t}}$.
+Without loss of generality, we assume the true scatterer $\eta(x)$ is compactly supported within a unit square $\Omega$ centered at the origin, with all probes placed on the unit circle $\mathbb{S}^1$ (encompassing $\Omega$).
+In the reinforcement learning framework described later, an action $a_t$ determines the sensor locations and frequency choices at time $t$.
+We uniformly discretize the unit circle $\mathbb{S}^1$ and define $\sigma^{a_t} \in \mathbb{R}^{360}$ as a one-hot vector specifying the sensor location. $\sigma^{a_t}$ has a single non-zero entry indicating the sensor's angle on $\mathbb{S}^1$.
+In our experiment, one sensor is placed on the unit circle at each step until $T$ sensors are positioned, with $T$ being a user-defined number.
+At each step, sensors emit incident waves and receive scattered waves.
+At time $t$, with sensors sequentially placed at $\sigma^{a_i}$ $(i=1,2,\ldots,t-1)$, a new sensor $\sigma^{a_t}$ is added to the unit circle.
+A wave field of frequency $\omega^{a_t}$ is launched from this new sensor and propagates through the domain $\Omega$.
+Sensors at $\sigma^{a_1}, \ldots, \sigma^{a_t}$ then receive the scattered wave.
+Each sensor functions as both a source and a receiver.
+The receiver set at time $t$ is denoted as $\mathcal{R}^{a_{t}}$, and the source set at time $t$ is $\Sigma^{a_{t}}$.